 32 Shea | 10626 N 32nd St

 This little hidden gem is the perfect place to grab a quick bite.
-The patio is a pretty little Buddha inspired oasis where you can linger for a while and let the stress fall away.
+This is one of the best places to eat in Phoenix that includes a pretty little Buddha inspired patio where you can linger for a while and let the stress fall away.
 32 Shea is pet-friendly, so feel free to bring Fido.

 OHSO Eatery & Nano-Brewery | 4900 E Indian School Rd